Channing-Zeng/Reporting_Suite/docs/variant_filtering.md

 - [ClinVar](http://www.ncbi.nlm.nih.gov/clinvar/) &mdash; assigns CLNSIG (clinical significance)

 ### 3. Raw filtering: vardict.txt
 The first filtering step is performed using [vcf2txt.pl](https://github.com/AstraZeneca-NGS/VarDict/blob/master/vcf2txt.pl) script from the VarDict package.
 It consumes an annotated VCF file from VarDict, annotated as described above, and produces `vardict.txt` tab-separated file in a specific format.
-The program (1) performs hard and soft filtering for low quality variants, (2) assigns _variant class_ ("novelty"), (3) assigns _variant type_ (CNV, MNV, deletion, insertion, compelex).
+The program (1) performs hard and soft filtering for low quality variants, (2) assigns _variant class_ ("novelty"), (3) assigns _variant type_ (CNV, MNV, deletion, insertion, complex).

 Hard filtering (where the variants are discarded) is performed using the following parameters:
 - Locus total depth (&ge; 3x)
 - Mean position in reads (&ge; 5)
 - Mean base quality phred score (&ge; 25)

-Soft filtering (the variants are reproted into `vardict.txt` with a reject reason in the `PASS` column) is done based on the following:
+Soft filtering (the variants are reported into `vardict.txt` with a reject reason in the `PASS` column) is done based on the following:
 - Variant depth (&ge; 2x for WGS; &ge; 3x for exomes, hybrid capture, and targeted)
 - Mean mapping quality (&ge; 10)